dung1233/APP_Pj4/README.md

+# 👟 Training Souls - Coach Edition

+> **The professional management terminal for personal trainers within the Training Souls ecosystem.**

+This repository contains the **Coach/Trainer version** of the Training Souls ecosystem.
+It is designed to work seamlessly with the [User App](https://github.com/dung1233/APP_Pj4/tree/dev-1) to create a unified fitness coaching experience.

 ---

-# 🛡️ Training Souls - AI-Powered Fitness Revolution

->
-> **Real-time human pose estimation meets seamless remote coaching.** > A cutting-edge mobile application designed to bridge the gap between AI technology and professional fitness training.
->
->
+## 🔗 Ecosystem Connection

+This app acts as the "Command Center" for trainers to interact directly with their trainees:

+*
+**Two-Way Synchronization**: Real-time data exchange between Coach and User profiles.

+*
+**Integrated Coaching**: Allows trainers to monitor trainee progress and provide personalized feedback.

+*
+**Live Session Management**: Tools for trainers to initiate and manage high-quality coaching calls.

 ---

-## 🚀 Key Features
+## 🚀 Key Features for Trainers

 *
-**🧠 Real-time AI Pose Detection**: Integrated **TFLite (TensorFlow Lite)** to track body movements for exercises like push-ups and squats, providing instant feedback and rep counting.
+**📹 Professional Video Consultation**: Powered by **Agora SDK**, enabling trainers to conduct 1-on-1 virtual training sessions with trainees.

 *
-**📹 Live Video Coaching**: High-quality, low-latency video calling features powered by **Agora SDK**, enabling direct interaction between users and trainers.
+**📋 Trainee Management**: View and manage workout schedules, nutrition plans, and progress reports for multiple users.

 *
-**📊 Comprehensive Progress Tracking**: Users can monitor their workout schedules, nutrition suggestions, and fitness milestones.
+**📡 Real-time Communication**: Instant notifications and data sync to stay updated with trainee activities.

 *
-**💾 Hybrid Data Sync**: Robust offline support using **SQLite & Hive**, ensuring data consistency even with unstable internet.

-*
-**🔔 Smart Notifications**: Real-time push notifications to keep users engaged with their training goals.
+**💼 Profile & Expertise Branding**: Tools for trainers to showcase their skills and manage their coaching services.